Rossendales Bailiff Enforcement Agents – what to do when they come knocking!

 If you have got problem debt and things have reached the point where bailiffs are about to be used, the size of Rossendales means it is highly likely that it is one of their bailiff enforcement agents you’ll be dealing with.

 However, even if you have received a letter from Rossendales and are expecting a visit from them, it is not too late to sort things out.
 We help hundreds of people who have problem debt every day.
 Call us for free help and advice on how to handle Rossendales bailiff enforcement agents.

 When can you receive a visit from Rossendales bailiff enforcement agents?

 Rossendales bailiff enforcement agents collect debt on behalf of public sector bodies such as councils.

 This means they can become involved when court warrants are issued to collect debt such as council tax arrears, missed Child Support Agency payments, road traffic fines, tenant arrears and housing benefit overpayment.

 If you have got problem debt in any of these areas and a court warrant has been granted to collect the money, Rossendales bailiff enforcement agents could be appointed by your creditors (the organisation you owe money to) to collect the money on their behalf.

 If you have received a court warrant or a letter about a visit from Rossendales, don’t panic.
-Get in touch with us on 0300 302 1806.
+Get in touch with us.
 We will give you all the advice and support you need free of charge.